 The second level is known as the pathway level.
-It’s the level in which we are working with these materials – with these factors – as a pathway that will lead to liberation and enlightenment.
-This is a very large level because it expands all the different levels of development between where each of us is now and where people become a Buddha.
-So they describe – these levels of the pathway mind – describe basically a course of evolution.
-But not natural evolution.
-It’s not going to happen just naturally by natural selection, as we would have in Darwinian theory, but we have to work on it ourselves in order to progress through ever-higher levels of evolution.
+It’s the level in which we work with these factors as a pathway that will lead us to liberation and enlightenment.
+This level is very expansive because it includes all the different stages of development between where we are now and Buddhahood.
+The stages of pathway minds basically describe a course of evolution.
+This is not, however, a natural evolution and isn’t similar to the Darwinian theory of natural selection.
+We have to work on these pathway minds ourselves in order to progress through ever-higher phases of evolution.

-And the third level is the resultant level, which is the result of this evolutionary process – this self-evolutionary process – which is the level of a Buddha.
+Finally, the third level is the resultant level, the result of this self-evolutionary process.
+The eventual outcome is reaching the level of a Buddha.

-Let’s look at the basis level of these five so that we can start our discussion here by trying to recognize them in ourselves.
-And when we do this, we always have to remember that we are looking for something in ourselves, in our way of experiencing things that we share in common with the worm.
-So we’re not talking about something terribly sophisticated; we’re talking about something totally basic.
+Let’s examine the basis level of each of these five very roughly now and then we will address each one in more detail later.
+First, we begin by trying to recognize them in ourselves.
+At this level, remember that we are looking for something in our way of experiencing things that we share in common with everybody.
+We’re not talking about something terribly sophisticated, but rather a very basic aspect.

-The first of these five types of deep awareness is literally called the deep awareness that is like a mirror.
-Now mirror is just used as a very general analogy here; it’s not precise at all.
-What would be more precise would be a camera.
-What we’re talking about is taking in information.
-In other words, we’re not talking about a mirror in the sense of something that reflects an image; we’re talking about just taking in information.
-And we’re not speaking here just about visual information; we’re talking about information from any of the senses, and mental as well.
+The first of these five types of deep awareness is called the deep awareness that is like a mirror.
+Now, “mirror” is used as a very general analogy here.
+It’s not precise at all; a more precise word would be “camera.”
+We’re talking about taking in information.
+The analogy of a mirror isn’t being used in the sense of something that reflects an image, but in terms of taking in information.
+We’re also not speaking only about visual information.
+We are actually referring to information from any of the senses, and from the mental realm as well.

 Basis-Level Equalizing Deep Awareness

-The second type of deep awareness – I’m just going through them roughly now, then obviously we’re going back into each of them in more detail; but just to present the topic – the second type of deep awareness is called equalizing deep awareness.
-What this is doing is putting together information.
-In other words, we take in information and, in order to be able to understand it, we have to put together this information with something that we experienced previously.
-In other words, we have to put it together into a category or a pattern in order to know what something is.
+The second type of deep awareness is called equalizing deep awareness, which is the ability to put together information.
+We take in information and, in order to be able to understand it, we have to put this information together with other similar information, for instance from our previous experience.
+In other words, we have to put it into a category or a pattern in order to know what something is.

-I see this object.
-And so I take in the information of this object, and I put it together with other objects that look similar to it – so that’s equalizing it with other objects that look similar with it – in order to know that it’s a table.
+As an example, we see an object and take in the information of that object and put it together with other objects that look similar to it.
+That’s equalizing it with other objects that look similar with it in order to know, in this example, that it’s a table.
 If we didn’t do that, we could never know what anything is, could we?
-We’re doing that automatically.
-The earthworm does that.
-How can the earthworm possibly be able to know that something is food when it sees it, if it doesn’t put it together with other similar objects, other instances of food?
-So it’s very, very basic.
-Just putting things together that fit together.
-Just as with taking in the information, we don’t have to know what the information is; we don’t have to know what it means – that’s another type of awareness.
-Similarly, with the equalizing we don’t have to know how they’re equal or what category they fit in.
-That’s another type of awareness.
-We are just talking about the very basic activity of putting things together; equalizing.
-Like with the mirror: even if you don’t know the information, you don’t know what it is; it’s just taking in the information.
-So this is just putting things together.
+Further, we’re doing this automatically.
+The worm also does this.
+How can the worm possibly know that something is food when it sees it, if it doesn’t put it together with other similar objects, other instances of food?
+Again, this is a very basic process.
+We are just putting things together that fit together.

-Let’s think about that so we understand what we are talking about.
-This is very, very basic type of mental activity that goes on whenever we experience anything.
-It’s not conscious, but it just goes on automatically.
-If we see this object, we don’t then bring up a menu in our mind with every possible thing that it could have, and go through that menu and then choose which one it’s going to fit into; it just happens automatically.
-It’s quite amazing that actually happens automatically, but we won’t get into the physiology of that because I’ve no idea how that actually works on a physiological level.
-It’s amazing.
-So think about it for a moment so that we understand this type of deep awareness.
-Equalizing deep awareness.
+What I’ve described is a very basic type of mental activity that goes on whenever we experience anything.
+It’s not conscious; it just goes on automatically.
+If we see an object, we don’t just bring up a menu in our mind with every possible thing that it could be, and then choose which category it’s going to fit into.
+It’s quite amazing that it actually happens automatically; however, we won’t get into the physiology of this because I’ve no idea how that actually works on a physiological level.

-I’d like to be a little bit more precise here.
-After all, I love precision; that’s probably why I live in Germany.
-But we’re not talking about an awareness of equality.
-If you are aware of an equality, that implies that there is an equality that is some sort of knowable thing and that you know that equality.
+To be a little bit more precise about equalizing deep awareness, we’re not talking about an awareness of equality, as if there is an equality that is some sort of solid knowable thing and that we know that equality.
 We’re not talking about that.
-We’re talking about an activity that equalizes; that puts things together.
-Those are quite different, aren’t they?
-There are many of us that perhaps have not studied philosophy or metaphysics, so we’re not so sensitive to these types of distinctions.
-But if it’s explained simply enough, then these distinctions are not so difficult to understand, and they’re really quite significant in terms of understanding something more precisely.
+Rather, we’re referring to an activity that puts things together, and thereby equalizes them.
+Those two types of awareness are quite different, aren’t they?
+There are many of us that perhaps have not studied philosophy or metaphysics, so we’re not sensitive to these types of distinctions.
+However, once explained, these distinctions are not so difficult to understand, and they’re really quite significant in terms of helping us to understand more precisely.

-Our minds are incredibly complicated sophisticated machines.
-If you want to fix a watch – we’re not talking about these ones that just work on a chip – but if we want to fix a watch, the old watches with lots and lots of tiny little moving parts, you have to know everything very precisely, what’s going on, in order to be able to discover what’s wrong and fix it.
-Our minds are like that; our mental activity.
-The mind is not a machine.
-When we talk about mind in Buddhism, we’re talking about the activity.
-So this mental activity is very, very complex.
-Very sophisticated.
-So we have to understand it with great precision in order to be able to do what we’re doing in Buddhism, which is to fix it.
-Because if it’s not running very well, that causes us a lot of problems.
+Our minds are incredibly complicated and the way they work is extremely sophisticated.
+For example, if we want to fix an old-fashioned mechanical watch that has lots of tiny little moving parts, we first have to know everything about it very precisely, in order to be able to discover what’s wrong and know how to fix it.
+Our mental activity, our minds, are like that.
+The mind is not a machine, however.
+When we talk about mind in Buddhism, we’re talking about a mental activity that is very complex and sophisticated.
+We have to understand it with great precision in order to be able to fix it, which is what we aim to do in Buddhism.
+When our mental activity isn’t running very well, it causes us a lot of problems.

 Basis-Level Individualizing Deep Awareness

-And obviously individualizing awareness and equalizing awareness don’t work only with visual information; it works with the sound of people’s voices and smells – the dog uses this with a smell – and so on.
+Obviously, individualizing deep awareness and equalizing deep awareness don’t only function with visual information.
+They also function with the sound of people’s voices.
+The dog uses them with the sense of smell.
 We do that with taste, don’t we?
-We taste a fruit, for example, and so we take in that information, we equalize it with other tastes that we’ve had, and we know that it is a papaya, and we individualize it so that we know that this papaya was not very ripe.
-Nothing terribly shocking here; we’re talking very basic – how the mind works.
+We taste a fruit, for example, and take in that information.
+We equalize it with other similar tastes that we’ve had, so that with the fifth deep awareness, we know that it is a papaya.
+We can then individualize it so that we know, again with the fifth deep awareness, that this papaya is not very ripe.
+Nothing terribly shocking here; we’re talking very basically about how the mind works.

 Basis-Level Accomplishing Deep Awareness

 The fourth type of deep awareness is called the accomplishing deep awareness.
 It’s the awareness with which we can accomplish something or do something with an object.
-For example, I take in the visual information of this object on the table, then I equalize it with other similar objects that I have perceived.
-It’s on the basis of that that I will know that it is a glass of water.
-Then I am aware of it with individualizing awareness.
-It’s on the basis of that that I individualize this glass as my glass of water not my translator’s glass of water.
-The accomplishing awareness is the awareness to relate to that object, to do something with that object.
-Now it’s another awareness to know what to do with it.
-We’re talking about just the awareness that goes out to do something with it.
-What to do with it would be to lift it up and put it to my mouth and turn it a little bit upwards, so that I can drink water out of it.
-But there has to be first the awareness to engage with it to do something with it.
+For example, my mental activity takes in the visual information of this object on the table and equalizes it with other similar objects that I have previously perceived.
+It’s on the basis of this that, with the fifth deep awareness, I will know that it is a glass of water.
+Next, I am aware of it with individualizing awareness.
+It’s on the basis of this awareness that I individualize this glass and, again with the fifth deep awareness, know that it is my glass of water and not my translator’s glass of water.
+Further, accomplishing deep awareness is the awareness to relate to that object, to do something with it.
+Again, it’s the fifth type of awareness that knows what to do with the object.
+Here, accomplishing deep awareness is only the awareness that goes out to do something with it.
+In this example, with the fifth deep awareness we know to lift it up, put it to our mouth and turn it a little bit upwards, so that we can drink water out of it.
+However, before we do that, there has to be the awareness to engage with the object, to do something with it.

 Basis-Level Deep Awareness of the Sphere of Reality